cutz-j/FDFtNet/README.md

 Upload is being delayed by Coronavirus in our country.
 Thank you for your interest and Sorry for being delayed.

 ## FDFtNet: Facing Off Fake Images using Fake Detection Fine-tuning Network.
-Hyeonseong Jeon, Youngoh Bang,  and Simon S. Woo.
+Hyeonseong Jeon, Youngoh Bang,  and Simon S. Woo

 ## (1) Setup
 ### Install packages